tototoshi/sbtscalariform/README.md

     resolvers += Classpaths.typesafeResolver

-    addSbtPlugin("com.typesafe.sbtscalariform" % "sbt-scalariform" % "0.2.0")
+    addSbtPlugin("com.typesafe.sbtscalariform" % "sbtscalariform" % "0.2.0-SNAPSHOT")

 Add settings
 ------------

 Add the scalariform plugin settings to projects that should have their sources formatted.

 In an sbt light definition:

+    import com.typesafe.sbtscalariform.ScalariformPlugin._

-    seq(com.typesafe.sbtscalariform.ScalariformPlugin.settings: _*)
+    seq(scalariformSettings: _*)

 In an sbt full definition: